 The integrated team of Devs and Network Engineers is an evolution of, rather than a replacement for, the individual network engineer with automation/coding capabilities

 Now that I've covered the benefits of building the coding and automation capabilities, let's discuss the vendor certifications.
 To level set on this point, I want to point out I earned Juniper Networks Certified Internet Expert - Service Provider (JNCIE-SP) number 419.
 I did, however, let my cert expire after a few years.
 There were a couple of reasons for this, which are beyond the scope of this article, but one of the reasons is indeed the subject of this article.

 JNCIE-SP 419.
 Also, a Super Star Destroyer because it's awesome.

-The time I invested in pursuing a vendor cert was well spent.
 A lot of good comes from the pursuit of a cert: it focuses your efforts on a measurable goal and builds your skills along the way.
 It makes sense to perhaps at least pursue a cert for those benefits, but if you have put in the time but don't get the cert, don't fret too much as you have most certainly improved yourself along the way: it's the journey that counts, not the destination.

 A typical vendor cert test will require you to fix or build a network, and then expand the network's capabilities to account for new requirements.
 However, the certification environment, by its nature, is very unrealistic and artificial because it requires you to do all this in an artificially short time span that does not allow you sufficient access to documentation or your own notes.
 This is ridiculous: the same constraints that make the test a real test also invalidate the test's credibility, up to a point, because most legit organizations would not put those constraints on their engineers.